szczyglis-dev/py-gpt/README.md

 A project workdir overrides **only the logical `data` directory** used by conversations in that project.
 It does not replace the profile/application workdir.
 Files such as `config.json`, `models.json`, `db.sqlite`, logs and other profile-level directories such as `tmp`, `cache`, `css`, `locale` and fonts continue to use the base profile workdir.
 Conversations outside projects, and projects with **Use shared workdir** enabled, use the normal `<profile workdir>/data` directory.

 The project data directory is resolved at runtime.
-The **Files** tab, **Files I/O**, **Code interpreter (v2)**, filesystem-aware tools and Docker sandboxes use the data root that belongs to the current conversation.
+The **Files** tab, **Files I/O**, **Python code interpreter**, filesystem-aware tools and Docker sandboxes use the data root that belongs to the current conversation.
 In Docker, the active host data directory is exposed as `/data`.
 The internal `tmp` directory always remains in the base profile workdir. `img`, `capture` and `upload` follow a custom project data workdir only when **Store images, captures, and uploads in the workdir data directory** is enabled; otherwise they remain in their normal base-profile locations.

 ## Clearing history